JeanZ123/Tax-Simulation-Model/README.md

 4. Reduction of the German Solidarity Tax (Solidaritätszuschlag)
 5. Abolition of the German Solidarity Tax

-Calculations are based on the 10%-sample of the income tax database (with a total of 4 mio. data rows) produced by the German Statistical Bureau (see: https://www.forschungsdatenzentrum.de/de/10-21242-73111-2014-00-00-3-1-0)
+Calculations are based on the 10%-sample of the income tax database (with a total of 4 mill. data rows and over 1,000 variables) produced by the German Statistical Bureau (see: https://www.forschungsdatenzentrum.de/de/10-21242-73111-2014-00-00-3-1-0)

 A quick note on the calculations made: